-Camp Backcountry accepts campers age 7 - 13, who are entering 2nd through 8th grades for our full day Nature, Horse, Art and Girls of the Outdoors Camps.
-The LIT program is for teens age 14 - 17, who are entering 9th through 12th grades.
+Camp Backcountry accepts campers ages 7 - 13 who are entering 2nd to 8th grades for our fullday Nature, Horse, and Art Camps.
+Campers ages 5 - 6 who are entering K to 1st grade may join us for Mini Camp, a pint-sized version of Camp Backcountry.
+The LIT program is for teens ages 14 - 17 who are entering 9th to 12th grades.
 To provide the best experience for all our campers, exceptions will not be made to the age restrictions.
 If you have a child who is entering the appropriate grade listed on the camp session, but who's birthday is too late to register for that session, contact CampBackcountry@hrcaonline. org for assistance.